henry2004y/minimal_test/_posts/2020-06-01-PNG-Compressor.md

 I made a donation of $5 to them.
 Great work!

 - `ffmpeg` has some built-in compressor when combining figures into movies, so it make less sense to compress each figure before passing them to `ffmpeg`.

+This video explains many things about the differences between PNG and JPEG:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0jNIYWBDULI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+So basically, if you can count the number of colors in your image (e.g. most scientific plottings), use PNG.
+Even though PNG supports 24-bit colors, 8-bit (256 colors) is enough for most scientific images.
+This is the most important trick used in TinyPNG.